avian2/eagle-automation/README.md

 	/etc/eagle_automation.conf
 	$HOME/.config/eagle_automation.conf
+	$HOME/.eagle_automation.conf
 	./eagle_automation.conf
+	./.eagle_automation.conf

-You can use the `eagle_automation/default.conf` file as a template.
+You can use the `skel/eagle_automation.conf` file as a template.

+You can specify configuration options on the commandline by giving `key=value` just after the `pea` command:

+    pea -c EAGLE=/usr/local/bin/eagle export example.sch bom example-bom.json

+And you can as well give configuration files the same way (only restriction: the configuration file shall not contain the character `=` or it will be interpreted as a key/value setting).

+e.g.:

+    pea -c ../config/pea.conf export example.sch bom example-bom.json

 Known problems